paizy-hub/Cyberguard-Framework/readme.md

 ## Project Overview

-Chipperhub is a comprehensive desktop application developed for educational purposes, providing a secure and user-friendly platform for text encryption and decryption using the Substitution Cipher method.
+Chipperhub is a comprehensive desktop application developed for educational purposes, providing a secure and user-friendly platform for text encryption, decryption, and network security tools.

 ## Features